softwaresaved/recipy-test/TestFrameworkDesign.md

 ====================== 1 failed, 4 passed in 0.03 seconds ======================
 ```

+**Testing across multiple versions of packages**

+This framework does not support testing across multiple versions of packages, such as numpy or matplotlib.
+The test framework is designed to run tests within a single execution environment: a Python interpreter and a set of installed libraries.
+Via the parameterized tests, tests applicable to versions of libraries that are not available can either not be generated (in which case this should be logged) or could be generated and just "skipped" (so that they show up as valid tests, albeit those that haven't run).

+I don't think testing across multiple execution environments should be the responsibility of this test framework, but either should be done manually, or via another test framework (which sets up the execution environment, then runs this test framework).

 ### 3.5 Configuring the test framework

 The test framework expects the following configuration: